Local Time 00:03

 Osaki Hachimangu Shrine was established by Date Masamune in 1607 and is designated as a National Treasure.
 The Main Hall is decorated using a distinctive black lacquer and gold leaf.
 Hachiman is considered a deity of warfare.

-Ryuun-in Temple (龍雲院), 5km north west of Sendai Station contains the tomb of Shihei Hayashi (1738-1793), a prominent military scholar whose writings helped to inspire the movement that led to the end of the Shogunate in 1867.
+Ryuun-in Temple, 5km northwest of Sendai Station contains the tomb of Shihei Hayashi (1738-1793), a prominent military scholar whose writings helped to inspire the movement that led to the end of the Shogunate (Meiji Restoration) in 1867.
 There is a statue of Hayashi in Kotodai Park and a plaque commemorating his life in Aoba Castle.

-Nishi Park (Sakuragaoka Park) was formerly the residential quarters of the samurai retainers of the Date clan.
-Tsutsujigaoka Park is known for its ancient cherry trees some of them approaching 300 years of age.
+Nishi Park or Sakuragaoka Park was formerly the residential quarters of the samurai retainers of the Date clan.
+Tsutsujigaoka Park is known for its ancient cherry trees, some approaching 300 years of age.

 Sendai Shopping & Museum Information